Geometric domains#

 The color

-property is also used to update dynamically domains, see section Updating domains.
+property may be also used to update dynamically domains, see section Updating domains.

 Normal vectors#